Substance Abuse Prevention Program

 Alcohol misuse contributes to:

-For most people, drinking is a part of a good time, celebration or other life event, and the worst consequence they might encounter is an occasional hangover.
-But for others, alcohol becomes a more serious problem.
+Drinking is a common part of celebrations and life events for many people.
+Usually, the most severe consequence they face is an occasional hangover.
+For others, alcohol becomes a more serious problem.
 A short-term problem might be having too much to drink over a weekend.
 A long-term problem could be when drinking becomes a daily occurrence.
 Some signs of a problem include:

 Review the bulleted list.
 The more things you say "yes" to, the more important it will be that you take action or seek help from a health professional.